 Why choose Graphic Design at Whitecliffe?

-Year One for Graphic Design students includes a combination of both general arts and design with specialist Graphic Design courses.
+Year One for the Bachelor of Fine Arts students includes a combination of both general arts and design with specialist pathway courses.
 The programme covers practical and theoretical skills and knowledge where students develop core skills in design, drawing, materials and processes, together with critical and contextual studies.

 Critical and Contextual Studies

-A fully integrated programme of critical and contextual studies supports all studio specialisms.
-Visual Theory initiates students into the language of critical discourse and critique.
-Students learn to analyse, critique, discuss, write and conduct research related to the practice of art and design.
-Cultural Studies and Modern Art and Design History assist students in positioning their art and design practice within a broader cultural and historical context.
+A fully integrated programme of Critical and Contextual Studies supports all studio specialisms.
+5111a & 5111b Visual Theory Part 1 & Part 2 initiates students into the language of critical discourse and critique.
+Students learn to analyse, critique, discuss, write, and conduct research related to the practice of art and design.
+The Visual Theory courses also assist students in positioning their art and design practice within a broader cultural and historical context.

 Year One Supplementary Electives

 Additional to the specialist courses, students have an opportunity to select from a range of elective courses.
-Elective courses enable the year one student to test out other specialist areas, before firming up their decision to specialise in a subject area.
-Elective courses are available throughout the year and may include the following:
+Elective courses enable the Year One student to test out other specialist areas, before firming up their decision to specialise in a pathway.
+Elective courses may include the following: